joelhawksley/identity/components/slides.md

 # [fit] Testing

-^ is hard to test efficiently
+^ is hard to test thoroughly

 ---